VoronDesign/VoronUsers/printer_mods/theFPVgeek/v0-filament-runout-sensor-case/README.md

 Voron V0 Runout Sensor Case

-Created this case for a Makerbot runout sensor board to able to mount in the V0 Pocketwatch location when using a Direct Drive setup.
+Created this case for a Makerbot endstop sensor board to able to mount in the V0 Pocketwatch location when using a Direct Drive setup.

 2 versions available, one with and one without the use of a bowden coupling.